vik-wonders/vik-wonders/README.md

 1. NTPC and Agency, both must accept
 2. Resolution must be given i.e. resolution field should not be empty
 3. End date must be provided

+###  Auth logic
+1. If project is ALL then all projects else all the projec

 ## DMS View Logic
 1. User Role : can view all his created documents for specified project